 Poole's name can be found on the internet connected to LPs and projects, but there is no source for bio information.

-Out of all the 101s I've added to the collection, this is one of the groovier releases.
+Out of all the 101s I have collected, this LP is one of Somerset's groovier sets.

-I updated this post today (12-24-2013) to add another pressing (as seen below).
-This time a gatefold two record set that includes The Romance Of Hawaii (Alshire 2-117).
-Alshire took the budget road and used all that inside gatefold space to print tiny B&W jacket reproductions of what must have been the 101 catalog at the time.
-While less "exotica" than Hawaiian Paradise, The Romance Of Hawaii is still a decent Atomic Attic period "island" mood set.
+This cover was also used on a book-fold two record set that included The Romance Of Hawaii (Alshire 2-117) as the second disc.
+Alshire took the budget road and used all that inside jacket space to print tiny B&W jacket reproductions of what must have been the entire 101 catalog at the time.
+While less "exotica" or "space-age" than Hawaiian Paradise, The Romance Of Hawaii is still a decent Atomic Attic period "island" mood set.

 Song Of The Island